Vikscripts/Hello-World/README.md

 # Hello-World

-I am a retired Bachelor Degree IT proffessional, keeping my mind active with programming and scripting.
+I am a retired Bachelor Degree IT professional, keeping my mind active with programming and scripting.